 I have a TracFone.
 For less then a hundred dollars a year you can have great service (even in the U.P.)and a good phone.
 You can get it at Rite Aid or Wal Mart.
 But purchasing online sometime gets you a better deals.
 Good Luck

 I have used TracFone for the last 2-3 years.
 I have no complaints except the phone is kind of heavy, but I can deal with that.
 They have a deal right now where you get 500 minutes and 1 year of service for $100.
-I'm not sure if the phone is included, but I would look for a plan like that with the phone included.

 I want to thank everyone who responded to my cell phone provider request.
 The response has been tremendous.
 I am going to start looking at the ones that you recommended.
 Thank you so much, Rose Mary